 ‘Research tells us that the human mind is conditioned to wander around 47% of the time.
 Your audience aren’t exempt from that conditioning.
 Today, I’m going to show you how to get your audiences attention and make sure you keep it’

-‘In a typical business presentation your audience will forget circa 90% of the information you shared with them by the time they return to their desk or their car’
+‘In a typical business presentation your audience will forget around 90% of the information you shared with them by the time they return to their desk or their car’

 How does that make you feel about presenting?’